-- Be age 18 or older - If transporting participants, have a valid driver's license and automobile insurance. - Have a high school diploma or equivalent - Complete standard ODP required orientation and annual training.
+- · Be age 18 or older - If transporting participants, have a valid driver's license and automobile insurance. - · Have a high school diploma or equivalent - Complete standard ODP required orientation and annual training. - Have a Pennsylvania State Police criminal history record check prior to the date of hire.
+If the prospective employee is not a resident of the Commonwealth of Pennsylvania or has not been a resident of the Commonwealth of Pennsylvania for at least two years prior to the date of employment, a Federal Bureau of Investigation criminal history record check must be obtained prior to the date of hire.